What is a single-member LLC in Massachusetts?

 Step 2: Get a resident agent for your Massachusetts SMLLC

 Choose who will be your resident agent.
-Massachusetts requires every single-member LLC to appoint a resident agent (called a registered agent in many states).
+Massachusetts requires every single-member LLC to appoint a resident agent (called a registered agent (For more information, please see our what is a registered agent page) in many states).
 A resident agent accepts service of process and some other legal communications on your behalf.

 Step 3: Complete your Massachusetts Certificate of Organization